 1 Bittern – main lake

-December bird highlights: Jack Snipe, Goldeneye, Brent Goose, Little Egret, Great White Egret, Red Kite, Peregrine, Buzzard, Kestrel, Kingfisher, Stonechat, Linnet, Brambling, Skylark, Water Pipit, Bullfinch, Hawfinch, Bearded Tit.
+Late December/January bird highlights: Jack Snipe, Goldeneye, Brent Goose, Iceland Gull, Caspian Gull, Peregrine, Kingfisher, Stonechat, Brambling, Skylark, Water Pipit, Bullfinch, Hawfinch.

 Tree blocks with a good mix of Willows may hold some interesting Warbler species or Firecrest, often mixed in with more common Tits and Goldcrests.
 Wigeon, Gadwall, Teal, Shoveler, Redwing, Fieldfare, Siskin and Redpoll continue to arrive for the winter ahead.
 The Fieldfares and Redwings are feeding on the Hawthorn, Dog Rose, Blackthorn and Guelder Rose across the site, while the Finch species favour the Silver Birch and Alder trees.

 Up to 4 Bitterns can mostly be found on the main lake north, south or south-east shores.
-There was a Bearded Tit recorded early in November, not far from the Headley Hide, and there may be more sightings as it gets colder.
+A long-staying Goldeneye female has been seen most days on the main lake edges.
+There was a Bearded Tit recorded in November, not far from the Headley Hide, and there may be more sightings as it gets colder.

 Fungi: a small selection of winter fungi on show – Purple Jellydisc, Birch Woodwart, Candlesnuff Fungus, Silverleaf Fungus, Wet Rot, King Alfred’s Cakes, Dead Man’s Fingers, Hazel Woodwart, Witches’ Butter, Yellow Brain, Jelly Ear, Dead Moll’s Fingers, Crystal Brain, Willow Bark-spot, Jelly Rot, Bitter Oysterling, Common Bonnet, Velvet Shank.